bmolnar91/workbook/module_web_with_python.md

 #### What are events and how/why to use them in Javascript?

-Events are actions or occurrences that happen in the system you are programming, which the system tells you about so you can respond to them in some way if desired.
-For example, if the user clicks a button on a webpage, you might want to respond to that action by displaying an information box.

 HTML events are "things" that happen to HTML elements.
 When JavaScript is used in HTML pages, JavaScript can "react" on these events.

+Events are **actions** or occurrences that happen in the system you are programming, which the system tells you about so you can respond to them in some way if desired.
+For example, if the user clicks a button on a webpage, you might want to respond to that action by displaying an information box.

 An HTML event can be something the browser does, or something a user does.

 Examples of HTML events:

-- an HTML web page has finished _loading_
+- an HTML web page has finished **loading**
-- an HTML input field was _changed_
+- an HTML input field was **changed**
-- an HTML button was _clicked_
+- an HTML button was **clicked**

 #### What is event bubbling/capturing?
 How would you use it?

-When an event happens on an element, it first runs the handlers (event handlers) on it, then on its parent, then all the way up on other ancestors.
+When an event happens on an element, it first runs the **handler**(s) (event handler) on it, then on its parent, then all the way up on other ancestors.
 The process is called "bubbling", because events "bubble" from the inner element up through parents like a bubble in the water.

 A handler on a parent element can always get the details about where it actually happened.
-The most deeply nested element that caused the event is called a target element, accessible as `event.target`.
+The most deeply nested element that caused the event is called a **target element**, accessible as `event.target`.

 Note the differences from `this`:

-- `event.target` – is the "target" element that initiated the event, it doesn't change through the bubbling process.
+- `event.target` – is the "target" element that initiated the event, it **doesn't change** through the bubbling process.
 - `this` / `event.currentTarget` – is the "current" element, the one that has a currently running handler on it.

 #### What is JSON and how do we use it?